Annual Meeting is the formal meeting of Annual Conference. It is the highest authority within the Institute.

 - consider the financial report, note the Consumer Price Index adjustment to the subscriptions, and consider any further subscription increases needed

-- elect the members of the National Executive (every second year)
+- elect the members of the National Executive (every second year, next happening in 2022)

 - debate and determine issues of interest to the Institute, and set Institute policy accordingly